vearch/vearch/docs/Quickstart.md

 # Quickstart

 *This  Quickstart suit for those people who want to search something but do not know how to extract image or text to features.
-Other people please refer to [APILowLevel.md](APILowLevel.md) .*
+Other people please refer to [Vearch Documents](https://vearch.readthedocs.io/en/latest/index.html) .*

 Vearch is aimed to build a simple and fast image retrieval system.
 Through this system, you can easily build your own image retrieval system, including image object detection,  feature extraction and similarity search.
 This quickstart demonstrates how to use it.